Panama Equity

 Panama is also starting to get on the radars of our neighbors in the good old US of A.

-Whether it’s a wavering stock market, a slow housing market, divisive politics, crime, or just a change of scenery, Panama is starting to get talked about more in social circles as a place that’s safe, stable, cosmopolitan, and still in growth mode.
+Whether due to a wavering stock market, a slow housing market, divisive politics, crime, or a desire for a change of scenery, people are increasingly talking about Panama as a safe, stable, cosmopolitan place still in growth mode.

 Copa, Panama’s flagship airline and proud anchor tenant of the newly expanded Tocumen Airport Terminal Two just added nonstop flights from Austin in February.
 Yeehaw!